-- Scholastic are offering free resources from PreK and Kindergarten to Grades 6+ which can be accessed at http://classroommagazines.scholastic.com/support/learnathome.html Please note spelling is American but some lovely stories to listen to, word match activities, quizzes and information about authors. - TTS are offering free downloadable activity books for 5- 7 years and 7 11 years at https://www.tts-group.co.uk/home+learning+activities.html - Oliver Jeffers, the children's author from Belfast, has taken to the internet to do a live reading of one of his books each night and talking about where he got his ideas for the stories.
-The link to his readings can be found at https://www.oliverjeffers.com/books#/abookaday/
+- Scholastic are offering free resources from PreK and Kindergarten to Grades 6+.
+Please note spelling is American but some lovely stories to listen to, word match activities, quizzes and information about authors. - TTS are offering free downloadable activity books for 5-7 years and 7-11 years. - Oliver Jeffers, the children's author from Belfast, has taken to the internet to do a live reading of one of his books each night and talking about where he got his ideas for the stories.

-How to clean DEVICES
+How to clean